NoumenaDigital/npl-integrations/webapp/README.md

 The Keycloak service is used for authentication.
 The keycloak service is configured in the `src/KeycloakProvider.tsx` file and is used to authenticate the user and get the access token.
-The access token is then used to authenticate the API service in the `src/services/BaseService.tsx` and attached as header to http requests.
+The access token is then used to authenticate the API service in `src/services/BaseService.tsx` and attached as a header to HTTP requests.

 ```typescript
     private withAuthorizationHeader = () => {